udaykiran-salla/Assessments/README.md

+1. # subSrting
-1.shortest subStrings which start and end with same charecter have langths greater or equal then specified values.
+   shortest subStrings which start and end with same charecter have langths greater or equal then specified values.
+3.  # stringAscii
-2.Modification of string using ascii values
+   Modification of string using ascii values